-Place a filter on the scale and note the weight.
-Measure out 5 g of the powder mixture by placing it on a scale until the scale reads 5 g over the weight of the filter.
-Set the powder mixture on the filter aside.
+Measure out at least a 25-mg of scoop of the powder mixture by placing it on a scale until the scale reads the desired amount over the observed mass of the filter.
+For example, to get a hefty 5-g sample given a 0.05-g filter, the total mass must reach 5.05 g (5,050 mg).
+Set the powder mixture and the filter beneath it aside.

 Determine the density of the liquid by dividing the mass of the liquid by the 25 ml volume.
 Write this density number down and label it DL.

 Add the 5 g of powder to the pycnometer and weigh the pycnometer, stopper and powder on the scale.
 A pycnometer contains a stopper and a small capillary tube that sucks out any excess air in a mixture.
-Write down this weight and label it M1.
+Write down this mass and label it M1.

 Add liquid from the graduated cylinder to the pycnometer until it is full.
 Place the stopper in the pycnometer.
 Wipe away any expelled liquid with a filter until the pycnometer stops expelling air and liquid.

 Weigh the powder, pycnometer and liquid mixture on the scale.
 Label this mass M2.
 Determine the mass of the liquid (ML) used to fill the pycnometer by subtracting M1 from M2.

 Determine the volume of the liquid (VL) added to the pycnometer by using the relationship volume = mass/density, or in this case, VL = ML/DL.

 Determine the volume of 5 g of powder by subtracting VL from 25 ml, which is the total volume of space inside the pycnometer.

 Things You'll Need